-This support includes Number Gym, individually adaptive fluency experiences that help students strengthen foundational number sense, and Boosts, support and scaffolding from prior grades or units that students receive the moment they need it.
+This support includes Number Gym, individually adaptive fluency experiences that help Grade 1-5 students strengthen foundational number sense.
+Additionally, as Grade 1-8 students work through grade-level concepts in their Digital Lessons, an embedded daily diagnostic assesses each student’s understanding and automatically launches a Boost exactly when they need it.
+After a student has experienced a Boost, they are taken back to their point of struggle and given another opportunity to demonstrate their understanding.
 To identify which students need additional digital time to meet learning goals, teachers should check the Pace Report to see how many lessons students have completed each week.

 Targeted mini-lessons can provide an opportunity to support small groups of students who need more engagement with a particular concept.
 During these mini-lessons, students can re-engage with the content they are learning during core instructional time, with opportunities to explore new problems, model their thinking with concrete manipulatives, discuss strategies with classmates, and receive direct feedback from their teacher.